gazawayj/gis-webview/README.md

 **GIS WebView** is an evolving geospatial web platform designed to explore modern patterns for GIS visualization directly in the browser.

-The project focuses on efficiently rendering planetary-scale spatial data—including raster imagery, vector layers, and tiled map services—using **Angular** and **OpenLayers**.
-The frontend provides interactive mapping, layer management, and user controls, while the backend serves GIS-friendly formats such as **GeoJSON**, raster metadata, and map tiles.
+The project focuses on rendering planetary-scale spatial data.
+Raster imagery, vector layers, and tiled map services—using **Angular** and **OpenLayers**.
+The frontend provides interactive mapping, layer management, and user controls, while the backend serves GIS-friendly formats such as **GeoJSON**, raster metadata (coming soon), and map tiles.

-This repository serves both as:
+This project serves both as:

-- A hands-on learning project for creating a modern web-based GIS, usable for planetary and exo-planetary investigations.
+- A learning project for creating a modern web-based GIS, usable for planetary and exo-planetary investigations.
-- A foundation for a more complete, extensible GIS visualization system.
+- A foundation for a more complete, extensible GIS visualization system utilizing AI-assistance.

 ---